codeforbirmingham/Open-Disclosure/backend/README.md

 http-server
 ```

-And connect to localhost:8080 to view the documentation
+And connect to localhost:8080 to view the documentation.

 Alternatively, you can just start the server and view the apps at 'yourserver.com/api/docs'.